dav1rm/facebook-clone/README.md

 ![](src/assets/presentation.gif)

-# Obs: The project can be accessed locally or through the link: https://davir8.github.io/facebook-clone/
+Obs: The project can be accessed locally or through the link: <a href="https://davir8.github.io/facebook-clone/" target="_blank">https://davir8.github.io/facebook-clone/</a>

 ## Prerequisites